kernrj/postfix-docker/README.md

 - EMAIL_HOST: The hostname of the server.
 This should match the reverse-dns for the server's IP address.
 - RECEIVE_FOR_DOMAINS: A comma-separated list of virtual domains this server receives email for.

+## Volumes
+To preserve Postfix data across restarts, map a writeable directory to /var/spool/postfix.

+The TLS certificate and private key also need to be mapped.
+- Map the private key file to /etc/postfix/privkey.pem
+- Map the certificate file to /etc/postfix/cert.pem

+Optionally, a user alias file can be mapped to /etc/postfix/virtual.

 ## User aliases
-This section is optional.
 An alias map can be mounted to /etc/postfix/virtual.
 It will be checked for new entries once per minute, but can be refreshed sooner by running `postmap /etc/postfix/virtual` inside the container.

+This file contains maps incoming addresses to an actual account.

+For example: `alias@your-domain.com real-email@your-domain.com`.

-## Example
+## Command-line Example
 ```
 docker run \
     --mount type=bind,source=/etc/letsencrypt/live/your-email-servers-hostname.com/privkey.pem,destination=/etc/postfix/privkey.pem,readonly=true \